Tijndagamer/PGPost/docs/protocol.md

 everyone may post content and users themselves may evaluate if they trust the user.

-Without a barrier to entry, spam might become a problem.
+Without a significant barrier of entry, spam might become a problem.

 1.1.3 Revocation
 ----------------

-The server will periodically check keyservers to evaluate if trusted keys have been revoked in order to preserve integrity of the trusted users database.
+The server will periodically check keyservers to evaluate if trusted keys have been revoked in order to preserve the integrity of the database's content.

 1.2 Posting content
 -------------------